Littleborough’s History

 Littleborough Goods Yard

-Goods facilities have developed over the years with coal being one of the most important commodity.
+Goods facilities developed over the years with coal being one of the most important commodities.
 The 1851 OS map shows a large building on the goods yard site but few other details.
 However, in 1875 a replacement goods depot building was provided perhaps prompted to the growing number of mills in Littleborough.
 It was this building which required the footpath from the very opening of the railway to be diverted.
 The goods yard (illustrated top right) finally closed in 1963, the site being used subsequently for the Lo Cost Supermarket in 1992 (later the Co-op).

 Signal boxes